bmkarakaya/RFC-HappyCity/README.md

 To better understand the relationships between the variables, I used a correlation heatmap, correlation matrix, and OLS regression methods.
 Afterward, I built my machine learning model.
 I kept the test size at 20%.
 Finally, I used the confusion matrix to measure the performance of the model.

+Thank you for your review. :)

 The link to the dataset I used:  https://www.kaggle.com/datasets/priyanshusethi/happiness-classification-dataset

+(Additionally, I have also uploaded the dataset here.)